miketahani/canvas-frames-video/README.md

 client messages (individual frames) are strings composed of a unique, sequential numeric ID (like a timestamp, frame index, etc), concatenated with a base64-encoded image/png string that represents a single frame.
-Each frame is saved to disk using the sequential ID, and when the user has finished capture, the frames are ordered and renamed to a ffmpeg-friendly, numeric sequence based on the original sequential frame ID, so the frames can be converted to video easily.
+Each frame is saved to disk using the provided sequential ID.
+When the user has finished capture, the frames are ordered and renamed to a ffmpeg-friendly, numeric sequence based on the original sequential frame ID, so the frames can be converted to video easily.
+The frames are then converted to a video and deleted.

 ### Requirements

-- ffmpeg for generating videos from frames (`brew install ffmpeg`)
+- [ffmpeg](https://ffmpeg.org/) for generating videos from frames (`brew install ffmpeg`)

 - [file](https://linux.die.net/man/1/file) for determining image sizes